High Peaks Wilderness Area: Hiking

 In addition to hundreds of miles of maintained trails, the area features a number of unmaintained trails, particularly to the summits of high peaks.
 Hikers may also scramble up the many landslides in the area.
 Several maintained trails connect with the Adirondack Mountain Reserve and Dix Mountain Wilderness Area, offering opportunities for extended backcountry outings.
 The 138 mi Northville-Placid Trail crosses the High Peaks Wilderness Area from its southeastern corner at Long Lake to Lake Placid.

 The range trail, which traverses a series of mountain summits known as the Great Range from Mount Marcy to Keene Valley, is considered by many to be the most scenic and rugged trail in the state.
 This trail traverses eight of the mountain peaks in this area that exceed 4,000 feet (1,219 m) in elevation.
 The western portions of the area receive substantially less public use than the Mount Marcy region.

 Wanika Falls, Indian Falls, Indian Pass, the Duck Hole, Avalanche Pass, and Panther Gorge, are also popular hiking destinations.

 Climbing

 The area contains many cliffs that are popular for rock climbing, including Cascade Lakes, Wallface Mountain, and Avalanche Pass.
-In the winter, Avalanche Pass and the Trap Dike are popular destinations.
+In the winter, Avalanche Pass and the trap dike on Mount Colden are popular destinations.